Gaurav0/RPG_Maker_MZ_LPC_Starter_Kit/README.md

 Play it now in your browser at https://gaurav0.github.io/RPG_Maker_MZ_LPC_Starter_Kit

 Contributions welcome.
-All non-third party code in this repository is under the MIT license.
+All non-third party code in this repository is under the MIT license subject to RPG Maker MZ terms of use.
 RPG Maker Core scripts are commercially licensed without royalty and with source code available, all other code in this repository is open source under various licenses.
 There is no GPL/copyleft code.

 ## Software Required